Vangi Bath | Eggplant Rice step-by-step recipe with video and photos.

 – ready in less than 20 minutes

 1. Heat a frying pan or kadhai and add oil.
-Add mustard seeds and let it splutter
+Add mustard seeds and let them splutter

 2. Add chana dal, urad dal, cumin seeds, and saute for few seconds